-Wildfires have been a common occurrence throughout Washington as a whole for thousands of years.
+Wildfires have been a common occurrence throughout Washington for thousands of years.
 Evidence from tree rings or fire-scarred trees indicates cycles of prehistoric fires burned in many locations in both Eastern and Western Washington.
-Natural fire occurrence is directly related, but not proportional, to lightning incidence levels.
+Natural fire occurrences are directly related, but not proportional, to lightning incidence levels.
 It is rare for a summer to pass without at least one period of lightning activity.
 Lightning incidence is greatest during July and August, though storms capable of igniting fires have occurred from early spring to mid-October.
 Lightning storms generally track in a southwest to northeast direction.
-At a national level, lightning starts over 4,000 house fires each year, which can ignite wildland fires through ember ignition and as a result of proximity to wildland areas.